Encouraging a community to flourish

 Dedication to a strong foundation in Reading, Writing and Maths, high standards and plenty of ‘grit’ is a key for unlocking our rich and varied curriculum.
 Our children have fun in their learning and experience a vast array of opportunities.
 This doesn’t happen by chance - our staff are a passionate and clever bunch!

 Located where we are, on one of the most outstanding natural school sites in Aotearoa/ New Zealand, our curriculum takes heed of place, culture and people.
 The short walk down the hill to the beach or up the road to the bush provides an authentic context for great learning, and on bad weather days our outdoor classroom really comes into its own.
-(It’s new and exciting plus our new school buildings will be ready at the start of 2021.)

 The cultural significance of our site combined with our strong focus on Te Ao Māori has supported us to bring the concept of ‘Mana’ to the forefront.
 We uphold the mana, the building up of all learners (big, small, young, older) in our community.
 All are accepted and respected for who they are and what they bring.
 And our community is diverse - with 26 cultures and families with many different strengths and life experiences.